 - Slice the rhubarb into small slices and add them to a bowl.
 If your rhubarb is very stringy, remove the tough outer fibers before slicing.

-- Toss the rhubarb with the lemon juice and sugar, and then scrape the seeds of the vanilla bean in, too.
+- Toss the rhubarb with the lemon juice, sugar, and cornstarch and then scrape the seeds of the vanilla bean in, too.
 Stir to combine, then cover and set aside to allow the juices to start to flow.

 - Make the crisp topping by putting all the ingredients in a food processor and pulsing until the mixture is crumbly.